Orchids are popular! At one time indoor orchids were a specialty item found only at the florist shop and orchid nurseries.

 In addition to soil and water misconceptions, there’s a lot of wrong-thinking on the subject of light for orchids.
 Even though they naturally live in forests and jungles, they are not under-story plants.

-They grow on trees, not underneath them.
+They grow on trees (Brassavola Nodosa is a good example), not underneath them.
 Often they grow very high up to catch a lot of sunlight.
 Infrequently flowering plants need the most light.